kragen/derctuo/markdown/long-distance-radio.md

 avoid the need for high peak-to-average power ratios that might otherwise pose a difficulty, and would also reduce the time-domain artifacts that would otherwise appear to unintentional wideband receivers.
-Straightforward chirping wouldn't help to avoid narrowband receivers, though; if you were to chirp from 526.5 kHz up to 1606.5 kHz in 1.08 milliseconds, you're only chirping 1 kHz per microsecond, so you only spend 20 microseconds in each 20-kHz-wide AM station.
+Straightforward chirping wouldn’t help to avoid narrowband receivers, though; if you were to chirp from 526.5 kHz up to 1606.5 kHz in 1.08 milliseconds, you’re only chirping 1 kHz per microsecond, so you only spend 20 microseconds in each 20-kHz-wide AM station.
-This would only attenuate the part of the impulsive noise added to AM above 50 kHz, which the humans can't hear anyway.
+This would only attenuate the part of the impulsive noise added to AM above 50 kHz, which the humans can’t hear anyway.

 You could imagine doing several simultaneous chirps, though, which might help more; one that sweeps from 526.5 kHz up to 548.1 kHz over